-We also welcome papers on broader topics, whether theoretical or empirical, including (but not limited to):
+We also welcome papers on broader business ethics topics, whether theoretical or empirical, including (but not limited to):

 - Corporate social responsibility, sustainability, and irresponsibility